Project Name: Tamheed

-Expected outcomes: 10,000 young people provided employability support by end of 2013
+Expected outcomes: 250,000 young people registered and accessing employability support by end of April 2015

 Regional Partner(s): Microsoft

-Country Partner(s): Bedaya Center (Qatar), Microsoft (Egypt), Edupartage (Tunisia), Foras (Iraq)
+Country Partner(s): Bedaya Center (Qatar), Microsoft (Egypt), Edupartage (Tunisia), Foras (Iraq), World Learning (Algeria)

-Countries covered: Regional; specialized portals for Egypt, Qatar, Iraq and Tunisia
+Countries covered: Regional; specialized portals for Egypt, Qatar, Iraq, Algeria and Tunisia

 Description: The region's first employability portal, Ta3mal helps Arab youth and job seekers find support to transition into the world of work.
 Ta3mal is available in Arabic, English and French, and provides resources ranging from online career guidance, e-learning, employability and entrepreneurship training, to specific work experience and job opportunities.
 Local partners provide specialized content and access to services appropriate for selected countries.